Day 18 - The Way : Burgos to Hornillos del Camino

 Throughout the day we both realized that many of the people that we set out with two weeks ago have moved on yesterday, and so we will likely not see them again.
 Surprisingly, this is a strangely hard concept to come to terms with, because we have become oddly invested in the welfare of those around us on the Camino.
 While it is unrealistic to hope that everyone remains together, we are left slightly saddened by the thought that we will likely never know how their pilgrimages turn out, or whether they found what they were searching for.

-The pathway today followed alongside the highway, and through construction detours, and under overpasses.
+The pathway today followed alongside the highway, through construction detours, and under overpasses.
 We passed through the villages of Tardajos and Rabe de las Calzadas along a trail that took us through farms and into the changing landscape of the Meseta.
-We have been hearing rumours that the Meseta is flat, boring, and horrid, and that many people skip it because they are driven mad by the endless and monotonous landscape.
+We have been hearing rumours that the Meseta is flat, boring, and horrid and that many people skip it because they are driven mad by the endless and monotonous landscape.
 So far, we have found it to be quite beautiful.
 Unless you were seeking shelter from a storm or the blazing sun, the Meseta provided for easy walking.
-And so in the open spaces of Spain our morning passed by.
+And so in the open spaces of Spain, our morning passed by.

 By early afternoon we stood on the edge of a hill overlooking the village of Hornillos del Camino.
-About 20 minutes later, after carefully negotiating the treacherous slope, we entered the town-site, where we enjoyed a cool drink and a snack outside of a variety shop called "Area KM 469".
+About 20 minutes later, after carefully negotiating the treacherous slope, we entered the town site, where we enjoyed a cool drink and a snack outside of a variety shop called "Area KM 469".

 Having completed our usual routine of showering and cleaning our clothes, we enjoyed lunch at a nearby bar with several pilgrims.
-Afterwards we wandered the surrounding countryside looking at historical bodegas, a type of Spanish family wine cellar, photographing the village, and visiting the church, the Iglesia San Roman, which is situated adjacent to the municipal hostel.
+Afterwards, we wandered the surrounding countryside looking at historical bodegas, a type of Spanish family wine cellar, photographing the village, and visiting the church, the Iglesia San Roman, which is situated adjacent to the municipal hostel.

-With little to do we napped most of the afternoon away, and had dinner at a nearby bar with our fellow Canadian pilgrims.
+With little to do, we napped most of the afternoon away and had dinner at a nearby bar with our fellow Canadian pilgrims.
 Despite the ease of the day, we were in our room by 8, where we relaxed and wrote our daily journals and blogs.
 Tomorrow our goal is to reach the town of Casterjeriz.

 ___________________________________________________________________________________